RED-CANDLE-GAMES-CO-LTD/MonoFSM/README.md

 ## Integration with Other Systems

-RCGMakerFSM can be integrated with:
+MonoFSM can be integrated with:
 - Addressable Asset system for content loading
 - Unity Animation system for character animations
 - Unity UI system for user interfaces